Value (ethics): Personal values

 Personal values provide an internal reference for what is good, beneficial, important, useful, beautiful, desirable and constructive.
 Values are one of the factors that generate behavior (besides needs, interests and habits) and influence the choices made by an individual.

 Values may help common human problems for survival by comparative rankings of value, the results of which provide answers to questions of why people do what they do and in what order they choose to do them.
 Moral, religious, and personal values, when held rigidly, may also give rise to conflicts that result from a clash between differing world views.

 Over time the public expression of personal values that groups of people find important in their day-to-day lives, lay the foundations of law, custom and tradition.
 Recent research has thereby stressed the implicit nature of value communication.
 Consumer behavior research proposes there are six internal values and three external values.
 They are known as List of Values (LOV) in management studies.
 They are self respect, warm relationships, sense of accomplishment, self-fulfillment, fun and enjoyment, excitement, sense of belonging, being well respected, and security.
 From a functional aspect these values are categorized into three and they are interpersonal relationship area, personal factors, and non-personal factors.
 From an ethnocentric perspective, it could be assumed that a same set of values will not reflect equally between two groups of people from two countries.
 Though the core values are related, the processing of values can differ based on the cultural identity of an individual.

 Individual differences

 Schwartz proposed a theory of individual values based on surveys data.
 His model groups values in terms of growth versus protection, and personal versus social focus.
-Values are then associated with openness to change (which Schwartz views as related to personal growth), self-enhancement (which Schwartz views as mostly to do with self-protection), conservation (which Schwartz views as mostly related to social-protection), and self-transendence (which Schwartz views as a form of social growth).
+Values are then associated with openness to change (which Schwartz views as related to personal growth), self-enhancement (which Schwartz views as mostly to do with self-protection), conservation (which Schwartz views as mostly related to social-protection), and self-transcendence (which Schwartz views as a form of social growth).
 Within this Schwartz places 10 universal values: self-direction, stimulation and hedonism (related to openness growth), achievement and power (related to self enhancement), security, conformity and tradition (related to conservation), and humility, benevolence and universalism (relate to self-transcendence).